It’s hard to keep track of Microsoft’s public disclosures about its AI supercomputers, so here is what has been stated publicly.

 OpenAI’s 2022 supercomputer

-Very little has been said about this computer other than it is “as big as a shark” (see above quote)2 and that it was built to train GPT-4:3
+Very little has been said about this computer other than it is “as big as an orca”2 and that it was built to train GPT-4:3

 Mark Russinovich, Microsoft Build 2024: